Bunyip, Victoria: Attractions

 Dating from 1900, Bunyip has staged an annual agricultural show with categories for horses, dogs, cats, cookery, art work and many others.

 The Bunyip country music festival is held the 1st Sunday of February each year and attracts performers, and audiences from all over Victoria (Australia).
 As a regular feature the Bunyip Railway Hotel conducts an amateur music night where musicians can perform to a live audience.
+Bunyip also hosts an electronic dance music festival every September that showcases up and coming DJs from around Australia.

 Bunyip has a wildlife sanctuary which is popular with bird watchers.
 Over fifty different types of birds have been sighted there.
 It is located north of the town and comprises a reserve of 13 hectares.
 As it was once part of the Koo Wee Rup Swamp it can often be wet underfoot, particularly during spring time.
-The sanctuary is home to animals such as frogs, lizards, snakes and water birds and is a rare reserve in this district.
+The sanctuary is home to animals such as frogs, lizards, snakes, and water birds and is a rare reserve in this district.
 For the casual visitor to the area informative signage, brochures, picnic tables and a choice of walking trails have all been created.

-Bunyip also boasts a burgeoning cocktail scene which began during the COVID-19 pandemic.
-At present, Evan’s Exceptional Elixirs operates in a residential home 24hrs per day and as a mobile drink truck on a fortnightly basis.